phpguard/phpguard/README.md

 ```

 ### watchers
-`watch` options allow you to define which files are watched by `phpguard` by simply use php regular expression patterns:
+`watch` options allow you to define which files are watched by `phpguard` by using php regular expression patterns:
 ```yaml
 # /path/to/project/phpguard.yml
 phpunit: